bromite/bromite/FAQ.md

 ## Does Bromite support casting media content?

-No; this would require Play Store binary blobs.
+No, this would require Play Store binary blobs.

 ## Can you add this search engine as default?
 No.